jchoe125/Professional-Materials/README.md

 3. Email address.
 If you don't want to share your personal email or phone number, use a developer email.

-4. Link to your deployed portfolio
+4. Link to deployed portfolio

 5. At least 2 pinned repositories

-6. Follow a few of your classmates and/or other developers.
+6. Following a few of my classmates and/or other developers.
 They are the beginning of your professional network and being a developer is as much about being a part of the community as it is writing code.

 7. README files.
 Every pinned project should contain a README file with: